 Minimum Wage for Liquor Servers Factsheet

-All employees in British Columbia are entitled to be paid minimum wage.
+All employees in British Columbia are entitled to be paid at least minimum wage.
 The minimum wage for liquor servers is as follows:

 A “liquor server” means an employee

 (a) whose primary duties are as a server of food or drink or both, and

 (b) who, as a regular part of his or her

 employment, serves liquor directly to customers, guests, members, or patrons in premises for which a licence to sell liquor has been issued under the Liquor Control and Licensing Act.